-If you have only some missing teeth, removable partial denture can help to restore some chewing functions.
+If you have only some missing teeth, a removable partial denture can help to restore some chewing functions.
 It is still removable, not fixed in the mouth.
 There are a few different styles of partial denture:

 Flipper denture (intermediate) is an acrylic denture that may be used to replace just one tooth, or replace several teeth.
-It can be used as an immediate replacement for an extracted tooth, as an interim replacement when waiting for tissue healing or waiting for implant procedure, and sometimes as a long term replacement if finances are a problem.
+It can be used as an immediate replacement for an extracted tooth, as an interim replacement when waiting for tissue healing or waiting for an implant procedure, and sometimes as a long term replacement if finances are a problem.

 Implant Overdenture Dentures